Tool Reviews 8 min read

 SolRecover.io

-SolRecover.io stands out primarily for two reasons: the lowest fee we found and a completely client-side security model.
+SolRecover.io stands out primarily for two reasons: the lowest fee of any recovery tool and a completely client-side security model.

 Here’s how it works: you connect your Solana wallet, the tool scans for empty token accounts, shows you exactly how much SOL you can recover, and lets you close them all in one transaction.
 The entire process takes about 30 seconds.

 Security is a strength.
-Everything runs in your browser.
+Everything runs in your browser, which connects directly to Helius – one of Solana’s most trusted RPC infrastructure providers, used by Jupiter, Tensor, and Magic Eden – with no backend server involved.
 Your private keys never touch a server.
-Client-side execution eliminates server-side risks like data breaches.
+This fully client-side architecture eliminates server-side risks like data breaches.

 What we liked:

-• Client-side execution – no backend trust required
+• Client-side execution with direct Helius RPC – no backend trust required

 • Simple interface with clear fee preview